 - Find Pinterest pins where your name or website address is missing in the description, after you found them you can send a message to the person that pinned the image or post a comment on the image.
 If that doesn’t work you can always report it to Pinterest.

-- Get notified when your name is mentioned out of curiosity, you never know if a customer, client or someone who just seen your work will mention you somewhere, and when people do it can be quite exciting!
-Thanks to having a alert for my girlfriends name and hashtags (she is also a designer & illustrator) we found one person on the other side of the world that tattooed one of her illustrations on their arm, we also found someone who has my girlfriend’s wallpaper on their walls, that was of course really fun for her to see how that turned out.
+- Get notified when your name is mentioned out of curiosity, you never know if a customer, client, or someone who has just seen your work will mention you somewhere, and when people do it can be quite exciting!
+Thanks to having an alert for my girlfriend’s name and hashtags (she is also a designer & illustrator) we found one person on the other side of the world that tattooed one of her illustrations on their arm, we also found someone who has my girlfriend’s wallpaper on their walls, that was of course really fun for her to see how that turned out.

 - This is basically googling yourself on a larger scale, it can be a great ego boost!

-Google have so many free tools available it can be hard to keep track of them all.
-Google alerts is a simple but powerful tools that can be useful creators that want to be up to date when your name or any other relevant phrase been mentioned online.
+Google has so many free tools available it can be hard to keep track of them all.
+Google alerts is a simple but powerful tool that can be useful creators that want to be up to date when your name or any other relevant phrase has been mentioned online.

-It works like this, you enter different search terms that you’re interested in, and when new search results with these keywords are mentioned you’ll get a email notification showing you where and when that search term been mentioned.
+It works like this, you enter different search terms that you’re interested in, and when new search results with these keywords are mentioned you’ll get an email notification showing you where and when that search term has been mentioned.

-The most obvious use of this is to make a alert for your name, if you’re making a alert for your name, artist name or brand name make sure you include quotation marks surrounding it (like this “Jonas Welin”), otherwise you’ll easily end up with a bunch of irrelevant results.
+The most obvious use of this is to make an alert for your name, if you’re making an alert for your name, artist name or brand name make sure you include quotation marks surrounding it (like this “Jonas Welin”), otherwise, you’ll easily end up with a bunch of irrelevant results.
 You can also find more creative uses for this tool, let’s say you have a

-IFTTT (If This Then That) is a very useful tool that connects different social media platforms with each other or help you get notify when something is happening online.
+IFTTT (If This Then That) is a very useful tool that connects different social media platforms with each other or helps you get notified when something is happening online.
 I use IFFTT to connect with Instagram, when anyone posts using the hashtag #jonaswelin (my name) I then get notified via the IFTTT app

 If you don’t want a notification every time someone uses a certain hashtag you can also use Instagram’s feature to follow hashtags, then new images posted with that hashtag will appear in your Instagram feed.

-Notify.ly let’s you choose a name, brand name, company, event or other phrases that you’ll get notifications when mentioned on a bunch of different social media platforms, Reddit, Tumblr, Twitter, on blog and other mediums.
+Notify.ly lets you choose a name, brand name, company, event, or other phrases that you’ll get notifications when mentioned on a bunch of different social media platforms, Reddit, Tumblr, Twitter, on a blog, and other mediums.

-It’s free to use for up to 50,000 mentions every month, so for a freelance designer/artist the free options will be more then enough.
+It’s free to use for up to 50,000 mentions every month, so for a freelance designer/artist, the free options will be more than enough.

 Images search & monitoring

-There’s also several tools and services that let’s you search online using images of your choice.
-This is perfect for any creator that want to find out if your art has been stolen or if someone shared your work and forgot to mention your name or linked back to your portfolio.
+There are also several tools and services that let you search online using images of your choice.
+This is perfect for any creator that wants to find out if your art has been stolen or if someone shared your work and forgot to mention your name or linked back to your portfolio.

-Google image search let’s you pick a image to search for online, either by uploading the picture or entering the URL of the image.
-It’s really simple and you are basically just googling with a image instead of text.
-You can also search for images that been posted recently or only images that are a certain size, and there’s also plenty of other ways to define your search.
+Google image search lets you pick an image to search for online, either by uploading the picture or entering the URL of the image.
+It’s really simple and you are basically just googling with an image instead of text.
+You can also search for images that have been posted recently or only images that are a certain size, and there’s also plenty of other ways to refine your search.

-Bing.com also have a similar option to search with images, could be a good alternative if you prefer Bing over Google.
+Bing.com also has a similar option to search with images, which could be a good alternative if you prefer Bing over Google.

-Picmath is a great image monitoring service that let’s you search for a large amount of images at a time.
+Picmath is a great image monitoring service that lets you search for a large number of images at a time.
 This is a huge time saver if you have a large image library you like to search for.
-I suggest you try their free trial to see if it’s something worth using, because after that there’s a monthly cost.
-The cheapest option is at $10/month and that let’s you search for up to 1000 images, but limited to 1 bulk search for each month.
+I suggest you try their free trial to see if it’s something worth using because after that there’s a monthly cost.
+The cheapest option is at $10/month and that lets you search for up to 1000 images, but limited to 1 bulk search for each month.

-Who Stole my Pictures is a addon for the internet browser Firefox, so if you’re already a user of Firefox this could be a good option.
-You simply right click the images you want to search for(could be any of your work, illustrations or other pictures) then this addon will search for that image online using Yandex.ru, Tineye, Google, Baidu.com, Bing and VK.com though their image search functions.
+Who Stole my Pictures is an addon for the internet browser Firefox, so if you’re already a user of Firefox this could be a good option.
+You simply right-click the images you want to search for(could be any of your work, illustrations, or other pictures) then this addon will search for that image online using Yandex.ru, Tineye, Google, Baidu.com, Bing, and VK.com through their image search functions.
 You’ll then get a tab for each search result on each platform, it’s a faster way of using a bunch of the free image search services that’s available online.
-This is not a official